heikikiisler/pomodoro/README.md

 The executable JAR is found in the *out/artifacts/Pomodoro_jar* directory.

-To set your custom times, just double click on the timer and enter the times in minutes in WORK:BREAK format (25:5 for standard Pomodoro).
+To set your custom times, double click on the timer and enter the times in minutes in WORK:BREAK format (25:5 for standard Pomodoro).
+To change the current running timer time without changing defaults, double click on the timer and enter the time in minutes.

 ### Features